profbrandon/tectonics-2/etc/ideas.md

       * Similar to the sphere, there probably is not a equidistant collection of vertices for high numbers of points
     + The topology would need to account for vector transport, or could be partially encoded through "acceleration" terms (via the christoffel symbols)
       * This would require precomputing a lot of information about the topology
+  - Scale
+    + If we're trying to model an entire planet's worth of surface area (Earth's is 500,000,000 km^2), then even a 2048x1024 pixel map would have each pixel representing 240 km^2, in other words, it would be about 16km on a side
+    + A 2048x1024 pixel map where pixels are 1km on a side is roughly 2,000,000 km^2 which is less than the surface area of the dwarf planet Ceres

 # Display Ideas

+Rendering Modes
+  - For each type of variable, there should be some way to view it in isolation over the whole domain
+    + Some of the variables might include temperature, height, rock type, vegetation, erosive factor, precipitation, etc.
+  - It should be possible to zoom in and out in any of these modes
+    + For zooming out, should it be able to go past single-pixels?
+If so, some kind of pixel aggregation will need to be done
+  - In addition to a console mode, the user should have the ability to set how often (if at all) the landscape renders to the screen
+  - The program should be able to load previous runs and display them
+  - Pausing/stepping through the playback/simulation should be allowed

+Parameters
+  - The user should have the ability to change parameters, but they should become locked once the simulation is started

+Output
+  - There should be an option to determine whether intermediate states are saved to disk
+    + These could have several different file formats depending on the use
+      * If used for a simpler purpose, this could be a sequence of grayscale images representing the parameter fields
+        - Maybe the user could select which of these should be saved
+      * (If in Java) They could be entire Java objects, but this seems clumsy

+# Parameter Space

+Chunk
+  - Rock Layer(s)
+    + Composition
+      * Metamorphic Boolean?
+      * Oceanic Origin Boolean?
+      * Fertility
+      * Erodibility (Hardness?)
+      * Density
+      * Age
+    + Original Thickness
+    + Compression Factor
+  - Vegetation Density
+    + Type?
+  - Water Thickness (Depth)
+    + Temperature?
+    + Absorbed CO2?
+  - Ice Thickness
+  - Surface Temperature
+  - Atmospheric CO2 content
+  - Height (Aggregate)
+  - Volcano Present
+  - Derived Mass

+World
+  - Plates
+    + Continents/Islands
+    + Bounding Box
+    + Mass (COM)
+      * Column Mass: includes water content
+    + Velocity
+    + Acceleration
+      * External Forces
+        - Friction
+        - Boundary conditions
+    + Boundary
+    + Fracture Zones
+      * Weakness Plot
+  - Margins
+    + Divergent
+    + Convergent
+    + Transform?
+  - Base Heat Map
+    + Terrestrial
+    + Oceanic?
+    + Derived wind patterns
+  - Base Accelerations Map
+  - Hot Spot Volcanoes

+Volcanoes
+  - Position (relative to parent)
+  - Age
+  - Lifespan
+  - Viscosity
+  - Size

+# Phases

+## Phase 1